ganaak/Win_forensic-/README.md

 # Win_forensic-
 windows log analysis tool

-\Overview
+## Overview

-The Digital Forensic Tool is a GUI-based application built using Python and Tkinter that allows users to retrieve and analyze forensic data from a Windows system.
-The tool provides various features, such as analyzing WiFi credentials, listing uninstalled software, and detecting connected USB devices.
-Additionally, the tool allows users to generate a detailed forensic report in PDF format.
+The **Digital Forensic Tool** is a Windows-based forensic analysis application built using Python and `tkinter`.
+It allows users to gather and analyze system forensic data, such as WiFi credentials, uninstalled software logs, and connected USB devices.
+The tool also provides an option to export the results as a **PDF report** for further investigation.

-Features
+## Features

-Analyze WiFi Credentials: Extract stored WiFi SSIDs and their corresponding passwords.

-List Uninstalled Software: Retrieve details of recently uninstalled software from Windows event logs.
+✔ **WiFi Credentials Analyzer** – Retrieves saved WiFi profiles and their passwords (if available).
+✔ **Uninstalled Software Logs** – Extracts software uninstallation logs from Windows Event Viewer.

-List USB Devices: Display connected USB devices and their details.
+✔ **USB Device List** – Displays connected USB devices along with their details.

-Generate Forensic Reports: Export forensic findings into a structured PDF report with system information.

-Technologies Used

-Python

-Tkinter (for GUI development)

-FPDF (for generating PDF reports)

-WMI (to interact with Windows system information)
+✔ **System Information** – Gathers system details like RAM, disk space, and processor information.
+✔ **Download Report** – Saves forensic results in a structured and formatted **PDF report**.
+✔ **User-Friendly GUI** – Provides an easy-to-use interface with real-time output previews.

-Subprocess (to execute system commands)
+Let me know if you need additional sections like installation steps, usage instructions, or screenshots! 🚀 Subprocess (to execute system commands)